Glass Churches in Arkansas: 3 Stunning Chapels to Visit

 It is approximately twenty-four feet wide by sixty-five feet long with soaring walls of glass and timber and steel.
 Like all the glass chapels in Arkansas the Cooper Chapel has a close relationship with the nature that surrounds it.

-- Location of the Cooper Chapel
+Location of the Cooper Chapel

 East of Bella Vista Town Center on US 71, exit 98.
 Take Lancashire Blvd east to Memorial Dr. Turn left on and follow signs to 504 Memorial Drive.

-- When to Visit the Cooper Chapel?
+When to Visit the Cooper Chapel?

 Anthony Chapel

-- Architecture of Anthony Chapel
+Architecture of Anthony Chapel

 Anthony Chapel is the largest of the glass chapels in Arkansas.
 It is located in Hot Springs, Arkansas at Garvan Gardens, nestled in the woods on a hillside near Lake Hamilton.

-This is another awe-inspiring chapel that uses native stone, huge panes of glass, and wood in its construction.
+This is another awe-inspiring chapel that uses native stone, massive panes of glass, and wood in its construction.
 The impressive 57-foot-high ceiling is supported by an intricate cross-beam system and massive yellow pine columns.

-Anthony Chapel also, in my opinion, feels a bit less rustic than the other two!
+Anthony Chapel also, in my opinion, feels a bit less rustic than the other two.

-- Location of Anthony Chapel
+Location of Anthony Chapel

 The Anthony Chapel is located on the grounds of Garvan Woodland Gardens in Hot Springs, Arkansas.

-- When to Visit Anthony Chapel
+When to Visit Anthony Chapel

 When Garvan Gardens is open in the evenings for special events such as their Christmas Light extravaganza the chapel will often also keep extended hours.